realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ ocaml)(name parsing/parser.mly)(part 2))
 ```

-The syntax for this is reminiscent of an OCaml match statement, and it
+The syntax for this is reminiscent of an OCaml match statement.
+The
-is indeed roughly analogous.
-The pipes separate the individual
+pipes separate the individual productions, and the code in
-productions, and the code in curly-braces is OCaml code that generates
+curly-braces is OCaml code that generates the OCaml value
-the OCaml value corresponding to the production in question.
-In the
+corresponding to the production in question.
+In the case of `prog`,
-case of `prog`, we either have an `EOF`, which translates to the OCaml
+we have two cases: either there's an `EOF`, which means the text is
+empty, and so there's no JSON value to read, and so we return the
-value `None`, or we have an instance of the `value` non-terminal,
+OCaml value `None`; or we have an instance of the `value`
-which corresponds to a well-formed JSON value, in which case we wrap
+non-terminal, which corresponds to a well-formed JSON value, in which
-the corresponding `Json.value` in an option.
-Note that in the `value`
+case we wrap the corresponding `Json.value` in a `Some` tag.
+Note
-case, we wrote `v = value` to bind the OCaml value that corresponds to
+that in the `value` case, we wrote `v = value` to bind the OCaml value
-to the name `v`.
+that corresponds to to the variable `v`, which we can then use within
+the curly-braces for that production.

 Now let's consider a more complicated example, the rule for the
 `value` symbol.